-Deadline: Monday, March 14, 2022, 5:00 pm (MDT)
+Deadline: Monday, March 13, 2023, 5:00 pm (MDT)

-The Los Alamos Neutron Science Center (LANSCE) is issuing a Call for Proposals for Nuclear Science at the Weapons Neutron Research (WNR) Facility and Lujan Center for the upcoming run cycle June 13 - December 21, 2022.
+The Los Alamos Neutron Science Center (LANSCE) is issuing a Call for Proposals for Nuclear Science at the Weapons Neutron Research (WNR) Facility and Lujan Center for the upcoming run cycle June 19 - December 19, 2023.

-The Weapons Neutron Research (WNR) facility and Lujan Center provide neutron and proton beams, as well as detector arrays for basic, applied, and defense-related research.
-Neutron beams with energies ranging from about 0.1 MeV to more than 600 MeV are produced in Target 4 (an unmoderated tungsten spallation source) using the 800 MeV proton beam from the LANSCE Linac.
+The Weapons Neutron Research (WNR) facility and Lujan Center provide neutron and proton beams, and can provide detector arrays for basic, applied, and defense-related research depending on experimental requirements.
+Neutron beams with energies ranging from about 0.1 MeV to more than 600 MeV are produced at WNR from Target 4 (an unmoderated tungsten spallation source) using the 800 MeV proton beam from the LANSCE Linac.
 In the Target-2 area (Blue Room) samples can be exposed to the direct proton beam with energies up to 800 MeV.
-At Target 1 cold to epithermal neutrons (1 meV - 500 KeV) are produced.
+At Target 1 (Lujan Center) cold to epithermal neutrons (1 meV - 500 KeV) are produced.
 Information about the Nuclear Science instruments is available at https://lansce.lanl.gov/facilities/wnr/index.php.